surfactants/songsort-legacy/README.md

 Ignores files which are lacking "title", "artist", or "album" tags.

-Characters not appearing in the Latin-1 encoding (such as the infinity symbol) throw an error that is likely unresolvable without a significant refactoring.
+Characters not appearing in the Latin-1 encoding (such as the infinity symbol) throw an error that is likely unresolvable without a significant refactor.
 Such files should be edited/moved manually.